 3. Communication for Productivity Statistics

 Information in the digital workplace is growing at an unprecedented pace.
-As such, it’s becoming difficult by the day, for employees to find the information they need.
+As such, it’s becoming difficult by the day for employees to find the information they need.
 But, employees need to promptly access the right information to boost their performance.
 To be on the safe side, your organization should put in place effective communication strategies.
 This way, employees will stay connected, and their ability to work together will be enhanced.

 4. Productivity in Meeting Statistics

 To progress as a unit, every business needs to hold meetings.
 But holding a meeting nowadays comes with its fair share of challenges.
 Just imagine having a meeting with a team of remote workers.
-Even with the best video conferencing software, there is no guarantee that everyone will be engaged.
+Even with great video conferencing software, there is no guarantee that everyone will be engaged.
 The statistics below reveal that not every meeting delivers the desired results.
 In fact, some meetings gobble up your company’s resources and only end up suffocating productivity.

-- On average, businesses in the US incurred $37 billion extra salary cost from unwarranted meetings.
-(Atlassian)
+On average, businesses in the US incurred $37 billion in extra salary costs from unwarranted meetings.

-Source: Doodle "State of meetings report 2019" Designed by
+Source: Doodle "State of meetings report 2019"

 When team members are not properly involved, meetings become a complete waste of time, and they weigh down productivity.
 This is the reason why you need to be selective about the meetings and the time you hold them.
 Ideally, you should cut all unproductive meetings that take up much time, preventing employees from achieving project goals.

-5. Cost of Unproductive Employee statistics
+5. Cost of Unproductive Employee Statistics

 It goes without saying that being unproductive can be costly.
-The statistics below reveal the amount organizations lose through unproductive employees.
+The statistics below reveal the amount that organizations lose through unproductive employees.

-The cost of being unproductive can be monstrous, especially if it takes a lot of time to detect timewasting activities.
+The cost of being unproductive can be monstrous, especially if it takes a lot of time to detect time-wasting activities.
 To mitigate the risk, you should implement robust time tracking tools, as well as reliable employee management solutions.
 This way, it will be easy to spot problems earlier and solve them sooner before they start crippling your progress.

 6. Productivity Challenges Statistics

 The modern workplace has become synonymous with collaboration problems, inefficient email communication, and cyberslacking.
-The average employee is facing a secret productivity troll in the name of the email, smartphones, the internet, social media, and more.
-For many employees and employers, getting over these challenges caused by the offsprings of technology has been the Achilles heels.
+The average employee is facing a secret productivity troll in the name of email, smartphones, the internet, social media, and more.
+For many employees and employers, getting over these challenges caused by the offsprings of technology has been their Achilles heels.

-- According to a study by HubSpot, the following are the leading employee productivity prohibitors: mobile phone/texting (50%), gossip (42%), internet (39%), social media (38%), and snack breaks (27%).
-Other inhibitors include noisy coworkers (24%), meetings (23%), email (23%) and coworkers dropping by (23%).
-(HubSpot)
+According to a study by HubSpot, the following are the leading employee productivity prohibitors: mobile phone/texting (50%), gossip (42%), internet (39%), social media (38%), and snack breaks (27%).
+Other inhibitors include noisy coworkers (24%), meetings (23%), email (23%), and coworkers dropping by (23%).

 4% of organizations in the world found it difficult to establish a productivity-focused mindset amongst employees.
-Other challenges include; quality of work (33.1%), staying focused (27.7%), team communication (24.6%), Lack of visibility (21.5%), work-life balance (19.2%).
-Moreover, organizational culture (18.5%) and maintaining relationships (17.7%) were major stumbling blocks. ((Hubstaff, 2018)
+Other challenges include quality of work (33.1%), staying focused (27.7%), team communication (24.6%), Lack of visibility (21.5%), work-life balance (19.2%).
+Moreover, organizational culture (18.5%) and maintaining relationships (17.7%) are major stumbling blocks.

 Technology has an outsized potential to improve the productivity of your team.
-However, as you have seen from the data above, it can also impede progress when used in the wrong way.
-There is no doubt about the importance of emails, internet, smartphones, and social media in the business environment.
+However, as you have seen from the data above, it can also impede progress when used the wrong way.
+There is no doubt about the importance of emails, the internet, smartphones, and social media in the business environment.

 However, these tools seem to bring diminishing returns when it comes to productivity.
 The worst thing is that you cannot completely do away with these innovations.
 But failing to act on the use of these tools and emerging technologies could negatively impact employee productivity.
-You should be watchful of how your employees use these tools and orchestrate game-changing strategies to cut their impact on employees’ productivity.
+You should be watchful of how your employees use these tools and orchestrate game-changing strategies to cut their impact on employee productivity.

 7. Solutions to Productivity Challenges Statistics

 When employees are productive, and everything is going smoothly, you probably don’t have plenty to think about.
-However, at times, things can easily grind to halt as a result of poor employee productivity.
+However, at times, things can easily grind to a halt as a result of poor employee productivity.

-So, when the employees are demotivated, and their productivity is going downhill, what intervention do you take?
+So, when employees are demotivated, and their productivity is going downhill, what intervention do you take?
 The following are some of the creative solutions to the productivity challenges your organization is facing:

-- Some of the most used measures to mitigate productivity killers include: Blocking specific websites (36%), prohibiting personal phone calls during office hours (25%), monitoring emails and internet usage (22%), and scheduling lunch and snack breaks (19%).
+Some of the most used measures to mitigate productivity killers include: Blocking specific websites (36%), prohibiting personal phone calls during office hours (25%), monitoring emails and internet usage (22%), and scheduling lunch and snack breaks (19%).
 Others include limiting meetings (12%) and restricting the use of speakerphones during office hours (11%).
-(HubSpot)

-As you may have noticed, most of the productivity-related challenges business face are avoidable.
+As you may have noticed, most of the productivity-related challenges businesses face are avoidable.
 Interestingly, if you minimize interruptions, keep employees engaged, enumerate them well, and provide all the tools they need, increasing productivity will be smooth sailing.